sig003/admin_page_layout/README.md

 # Admin Page Layout
-I found a admin page layout.
+I found the admin page layout.
 But there are complex design, redundant function, difficult customization and pay for money.
 So I made.
 Easy!!
 You can be used to admin page or etc page.